ui-schema/ui-schema/packages/docs/src/content/docs/widgets-composition.md

 Together with cases like: `deleteOnEmpty` within `array` [issue #106](https://github.com/ui-schema/ui-schema/issues/106), the happy-path also influences what data store updates really do.

-### HTML in Core
+### Output in Core

-These are the only positions where `@ui-schema/ui-schema` renders HTML/text directly, most can be replaced with a widgets binding.
+These are the only positions where `@ui-schema/ui-schema` renders output directly.

-- in `widgetMatcher` (and thus also `WidgetRenderer`) the `NoWidget` renders an empty fragment when no widget is matching
+- error info in `widgetMatcher` (and thus also `WidgetRenderer`) renders an empty fragment with `missing-*` text when no widget is matching
+    - can be changed with a custom `WidgetRenderer` and the prop-component `NoWidget`, bind the custom renderer to `widgets.WidgetRenderer`
+- loading info in `Plugins/ReferencingHandler`while missing schemas are loaded AND it is not virtual
-- in `Plugins/ReferencingHandler` the `Trans` component is rendered with `labels.loading` and fallback `Loading` while missing schemas are loaded AND it is not virtual
+    - the `Trans` component is rendered with `labels.loading` and with fallback text `Loading`